Making Sense CIC

 If you are a Denbighshire Care Home and would like to receive monthly packs contact firstname.lastname@example.org

-We will be providing artist made sensory parcels for people with Profound and Multiple learning disabilities in partnership with the resource centres they would usually attend from July until December.
+We are now providing artist made sensory parcels for people with Profound and Multiple learning disabilities in partnership with the resource centres they would usually attend from July until December.

 Activities will be designed for family or carers to do together as one to one activities to promote sensory communication and creativity.